-The project would result in the following potential impacts to biodiversity:

-Removal of a single tree

-Additional potential impacts are likely to be negligible provided management of impacts are consistent with recommendations and mitigation measures of this report.

-As the project would not result in a significant impact on threatened biodiversity, offsets are not required.
+The proposed works would result in the removal of approximately 0.2 ha of vegetation (three trees and adjoining sporting field) within OFGS.
+Additional potential impacts to the ecology, waterway and riparian zone are likely to be negligible provided management of impacts are consistent with the recommendations and mitigation measures of this report.
+As the proposed works would not result in a significant impact on threatened biodiversity, offsets are not required.

+Niche confirm that the findings examine and take into consideration to the fullest extent possible all matters affecting or likely to affect the environment by reason of the activity.
+The findings conclude that the activity will not have a significant effect on the threatened biodiversity.